Table of Contents

 Voice Recognition and Medical Documentation

-One of the most significant uses of speech recognition technology in the healthcare industry is the automation of the medical documentation process.
+One of the most significant uses of speech recognition technology in the healthcare industry is in the automation of the medical documentation process.
 Clinicians are using the technology to speed up the transcription of patient information.
-The technology converts words into a text in real time.
+The technology converts words into text in real time.
 Voice recognition software can transcribe encounters three times faster than manual typing into the EHR.
 Reports say that it can significantly reduce physician burnout and free up a couple of hours a day for a provider who sees twenty to thirty patients a day (healthcareitnews.com).

 The latest AI scribes use voice recognition, machine learning, natural language processing, and other models to automate clinical documentation.
 For instance, DeepScribe works as follows: